 - “Mama” — Sarah Henderson Jacobs Silver (1874-1938).

-- “The factory” — Sarah Jacobs Silver did seasonal work at several tobacco factories, including Imperial Tobacco Company and R.P.
+- “The factory” — Like most working-class African-American women in early 20th century Wilson, Sarah Jacobs Silver did seasonal work at several tobacco factories, including Imperial Tobacco Company and R.P.
 Watson & Company on South Lodge Street.

 - Charlie Barnes — not identified.

 - Rudy Farmer — Nelson Rudolph Farmer, born 1933 to Paul and Cora Rountree Farmer.

 - Reid Street — 304 North Reid Street.

 For a fuller account of the “plait of [Hattie’s] hair and a plait of my mama’s, Bessie’s hair, and then mine,” please see my genelaogy blog at https://scuffalong.com/2017/02/20/it-is-a-glory-to-her/